 Students in this major will intensively study principles of forage and range sciences, animal sciences, and management economics.
 Students will further learn through seminars, capstone experiences, and a planned internship.
 Integration of disciplines will be emphasized in developing production systems that will optimize economic returns consistent with management objectives, resource availability, and environmental health.
 Sufficient flexibility is built into the program of study to permit specialization in ruminant livestock, forage and range management, or economics, while preserving the systems orientation of the major.

 See the GLS Internship section of this site for a brief description of that GLS requirement.

 While not required, students are encouraged to be involved in activities that supplement what they learn in the classroom and on internship.
 See some Student Involvement opportunities related to the GLS program.

 Entering Freshmen: With good planning, the Grazing Livestock Systems major can be completed in four years.

 Not from Nebraska?
 A sophomore at Colby Community College in Kansas learned about the GLS major from Dr. Bryan Reiling during a judging team competition.
-He liked what he heard about the curriculum that combined animal science, range science and economics, so he transferred to UNL that fall.
-He said it was helpful that the core courses he took at CCC transferred well to UNL.
+He liked what he heard about the curriculum that combined animal science, range science and economics, so he transferred to the university that fall.
+He said it was helpful that the core courses he took at CCC transferred well to the university.

 Out-of-state tuition can seem prohibitive.
-However, there are various programs and scholarships for which a student might qualify that would make UNL very competitive even for non-Nebraskans.
+However, there are various programs and scholarships for which a student might qualify that would make the university very competitive even for non-Nebraskans.
 See the UNL Scholarships site for a listing of types of assistance.
 Also see the GLS Scholarships section of this Web site.